rpm-software-management/dnf5/doc/commands/remove.8.rst

     | Override the ``installonly_limit`` configuration value.
 Must be greater than or equal to 1
       to keep at least the newest installed version.
 Can only be used with ``--oldinstallonly``.

+``--duplicates``
+    | Remove older versions of duplicate packages and reinstall the newest version.
+    | Installonly packages are automatically excluded.
+    | Cannot be used together with ``--oldinstallonly``.

 .. include:: ../_shared/options/transaction.rst